JiangYingEr/LoopGen/Experiment/Cost/readme.md

-# BMv2
+# Cost evaluation

-This directory is the evaluation of LoopGen's feasibility using BMv2 switches.
-The evaluation using OpenFlow switches can refer to the AcrossController directory.
+This directory is the evaluation of LoopGen's cost compared to non-looping DoS.

 ## Environment
 The official P4 VM Ubuntu20.04.
 [Download](https://github.com/p4lang/tutorials?tab=readme-ov-file)